Hey everyone, and welcome to PT Pioneer.

 Freelancing is essentially a compromise between employment and self-employment.

-That’s because while you’re your own boss, you also don’t own or run a business.
+That’s because you don’t own or run a business while you’re your boss.

-You’re just hiring out your time and labor as and when it’s requested.
+You’re just hiring your time and labor as and when requested.

-This allows you to charge your own rates while also limiting operational expenses and admin responsibilities.
+This allows you to charge your rates while limiting operational expenses and admin responsibilities.

-The tradeoff is that you don’t have a fixed or guaranteed income and your income potential, while mostly determined by your sales and marketing capabilities, is also subject to change, leaving a great deal of uncertainty to deal with.
+The tradeoff is that you don’t have a fixed or guaranteed income.
+While mostly determined by your sales and marketing capabilities, your income potential is also subject to change, leaving a great deal of uncertainty to deal with.

 So which is the best job style when it comes to employment?